pixie-io/pixie-demos/custom-k8s-metrics-demo/README.md

 This demo was based off of the example in [kubernetes-sigs/custom-metrics-apiserver](https://github.com/kubernetes-sigs/custom-metrics-apiserver).

+You can also view a live version of this demo at this [talk](https://www.youtube.com/watch?v=EG4isSqD3IE) (autoscaling content at about 22:43 in).

 ## Prerequisites

 * If you don't already have one, set up a [Kubernetes cluster](https://docs.px.dev/installing-pixie/setting-up-k8s/)